Smooth Functors vs. Differential Forms: Smooth 2-Functors and Differential Forms

 \subsection{From Forms to Functors}

 In this section we introduce a 2-functor

-that goes in the opposite direction compared to the 2-functor $\fo$ defined in Section \ref{sec3_1}.
+that goes in the direction opposite to the 2-functor $\fo$ defined in Section \ref{sec3_1}.
 The principle here is to pose initial value problems governed by differential forms.
 Their unique solutions define smooth 2-functors, smooth pseudonatural transformations and smooth modifications.